 Studying at EU opened my mind to a new way of thinking.
 The professors were great.
 They are more than just professors – they run their own businesses, they have experience and they share this with the students.
+I think they truly embody the teacher of the future.
 They don’t just read from a script.
 You get the knowledge sure, but also so much more.
 This kind of teaching is a better way to learn and you develop all sorts of skills.
 It’s not just about IQ in this game.
 For me, EQ – emotional intelligence – is what makes people successful.

 My uncle always inspired me to think big.
 His influence was part of the reason I decided to study an MBA at EU.
 After I graduated, I went to Florida to develop my abilities in a different environment.
 I took the chance to develop what I’d learned, to hustle and experience something new.
 I made some good connections, restructured marketing channels and increased revenue during my eight months in Florida.
 After six months I returned to Ukraine with new ideas and a fresh perspective of business.

 Later, I worked for Bpm’online, an innovative process-driven, cloud-based software company in London.
 I started as a Business Development Manager and progressed to Sales Team Leader.
 This gave me the opportunity to optimize the work process and really have an impact on my team, mentoring them to improve performance and get results.
 The importance of team cohesion and morale should not be underestimated.
 As I said, to be a leader you must have a high EQ and really understand your team.